renderedtext/ruby-101/README.md

   * `b = %w{ dog cat 27 342 673.99 just\ in\ case you\ noticed }`
-    * Be careful with this: all of these values will be treated as strings, numbers included; spaces in strings must be escaped if you want them to be treated as one element of the array
+    * Be careful with this: all of these values will be treated as strings, numbers included; spaces in strings must be escaped if you want them to be treated as part of an element of the array
     * Avoid using '' and "" quotes to surround the string or they will become part of it, or part of the first and last word
 * If an index does not exist, when you access it it returns `nil`